Eratosthenes: Life

 The son of Aglaos, Eratosthenes was born in 276 BC in Cyrene.
-Now part of modern-day Libya, Cyrene had been founded by Greeks centuries earlier and became the capital of Pentapolis (North Africa), a country of five cities: Cyrene, Arsinoe, Berenice, Ptolemais, and Apollonia.
-Alexander the Great conquered Cyrene in 332 BC, and following his death in 323 BC, its rule was given to one of his generals, Ptolemy I Soter, the founder of the Ptolemaic Kingdom.
-Under Ptolemaic rule the economy prospered, based largely on the export of horses and silphium, a plant used for rich seasoning and medicine.
-Cyrene became a place of cultivation, where knowledge blossomed.
-According to Roller, the rarity of both Eratosthenes' and his father's names are indicative of his humble origins, though due to the possibilities of upward mobility in the Hellenistic world he was not limited by them.
+Now part of modern-day Libya, Cyrene had been founded by Greeks during the second half of the 7th century BCE, and its proximity to the sea, its defensible position, its abundant water sources and its rich soil all contributed to its status as the capital city of Cyrenaica.
+Cyrene came under the rule of Alexander the Great in 332 BC, and following his death in 323 BC, after a local civil war, it was seized by one of his generals, Ptolemy I Soter, the founder of the Ptolemaic Kingdom.
+When Cyrene came under Ptolemaic rule, it had a rich economy, based largely on the export of horses and silphium, (Note: Silphium was a plant used for rich seasoning and medicine, now extinct.) and was long known as a prosperous hub of Greek culture.

+According to Roller, the rarity of both Eratosthenes' and his father's names are indicative of his humble origins, although due to the possibilities of upward mobility in the Hellenistic world he was not limited by them.
 However, Matthew suggests that his name, meaning "lovely strength" suggests noble upbringing, as does his education from a young age, which could imply his belonging to the aristocracy of Cyrene.
-Like any young Greek at the time, Eratosthenes would have studied in the local gymnasium, where he would have learned physical skills and social discourse as well as reading, writing, arithmetic, poetry, and music.
+Like any young Greek at the time, Eratosthenes would have studied in the local gymnasium, where he would have learned physical skills as well as reading, writing, arithmetic, poetry, and music.

 By the late 260s BCE, Eratosthenes went to Athens to further his studies.
-According to Strabo, he was taught Stoicism there by the school's founder, Zeno of Citium.
-Zeno taught philosophical lectures on living a virtuous life, though their interaction would have been minimal since Zeno died shortly after Eratosthenes arrived.
+According to Strabo, he was taught Stoicism there by the school's founder, Zeno of Citium, though their interaction would have been minimal, since Zeno died shortly after Eratosthenes arrived.
 Strabo also lists the little-known Apelles of Chios among his teachers.
-Eratosthenes later studied under the peripatetic Aristo of Chios, who led a cynical school of philosophy, and the eclectic-viewed Bion of Borysthenes.
-He also studied under the recently appointed head of the Platonic Academy, Arcesilaus of Pitane.
+Eratosthenes is said to have studied under the cynic Aristo of Chios, and the eclectic Bion of Borysthenes.
+He was further taught by the recently appointed head of the Platonic Academy, Arcesilaus of Pitane.
 Eratosthenes' later mathematical work implies that he received mathematical training there.
-According to the Suda, Eratosthenes also studied under Lysanias of Cyrene, a philologist and grammarian who focused on Homer.
-Poet, scholar, and librarian Callimachus likely crossed paths with Eratosthenes in local debates and scholarly discourse, even though he was likely never his formal teacher.
+According to the Suda Eratosthenes was also a student of Lysanias of Cyrene, a philologist and grammarian who focused on Homer.
+The poet, scholar, and librarian Callimachus is likely to have crossed paths with Eratosthenes in local debates and scholarly discourse, even though it is unlikely he was ever formally his teacher.